 Paula Hoctor

-Paula Hoctor is an Australian workplace investigation specialist, trainer, presenter, author and founder of Q Workplace Solutions and its training arm, Q Workplace Training.
-Paula and her team of independent, legally trained investigators are trusted by large private and public entities, including ASX-listed multinationals and government departments to: lead their most complex and sensitive investigations; support, coach and train their internal investigation teams; and conduct independent workplace culture reviews.
-Paula is a recognised leader in the field who is passionate about delivering people-centric, trauma-informed and culturally responsive workplace investigation services.
+Paula Hoctor is an Australian workplace investigation specialist, lecturer, author and founder of national workplace investigations firm Q Workplace Solutions and its training arm, Q Workplace Training.
+Paula leads a team of 20+ independent, legally trained investigators who are trusted by large private and public organisations, including ASX-listed multinationals and government departments to: lead their most complex and sensitive investigations; support, coach and train their internal investigators; and conduct independent workplace culture reviews.
+Paula is a recognised leader in the field who is passionate about delivering person-centred, trauma-informed and culturally responsive workplace investigation services.
 Connect with Paula on LinkedIn.

 Q Workplace Solutions | Workplace Ivestigation